 Remove the bay leaf and thyme sprigs.
 Just before taking the ratatouille off the heat, stir in the basil.
 Sprinkle the extra basil and a glug of good olive oil over each bowl as you serve.

-Leftovers can be refrigerated for a week or frozen for up to three months.
-Ratatouille is often better the second day, and it can be eaten cold, room temperature, or warmed.
+Leftovers can be refrigerated for a week or frozen for up to 3 months.
+Ratatouille is often better the second day, and it can be eaten cold, room temperature, or warm.

-• Flavor Extras: For something different try adding a tablespoon of smoked paprika, a pinch of red pepper flakes, a quarter cup of red wine, or a splash of vinegar to the ratatouille.
+Flavor extras: For something different, try adding a tablespoon of smoked paprika, a pinch of red pepper flakes, 1/4 cup of red wine, or a splash of vinegar to the ratatouille.